fair-acc/gnuradio4/include/README.md

   through a general `work()` function.
 Blocks are the building blocks of a flow-graph and can be thought of as vertices in a graph, and *ports* are their input/output connections to neighboring blocks for data streaming, streaming tags, and asynchronous messages.
 For the specific implementation, see [node.hpp](node.hpp).
-* [port](#Ports) is an interface through which data flows into or out of a block.
+* [Port](#Ports) is an interface through which data flows into or out of a block.
 Each block may have zero, one or more input ports, and zero, one or more output ports.
-Data is passed between blocks by connecting the output port of one block to the input port of another.
+Data is passed between blocks by connecting the output Port of one block to the input Port of another.
 For the specific implementation, see [port.hpp](port.hpp).
 * [buffer](#Buffer)  is an area of memory where data is temporarily stored in the runtime-connected graph.
-Each port has its own buffer to store the data, tags, or other messages it needs to perform its computations.
+Each Port has its own buffer to store the data, tags, or other messages it needs to perform its computations.
 Buffer implementations are typically domain-specific (e.g. for blocks/ports implemented on the CPU, GPU, etc.) and are often, but not necessarily, implemented as circular buffers.
 For the specific interface see [Buffer.hpp](Buffer.hpp) and one